PolymerTheory/SCFT_string/README.md

 If you use this code in your work, please cite the paper (still in review :'( - I'll add link when/if published) and this github repository see [here](https://twitter.com/natfriedman/status/1420122675813441540).

-Examlles of this code in action:
+Examples of this code in action:
 "Membrane fission via transmembrane contact" (I'll add link when/if published): used to model topological changes in a phospholipid bilayer.

 If you use this code, I would be happy to add your paper to the list.